tsaarni/reloading-keystore/docs/implementation-description.md

 First complication is that `WatchService` needs a background thread to block on receiving the watch events.
 Managing the thread from `KeyStoreSpi` can be challenging.
 None of the related classes implement `Closeable`.
-There is no explicit call when `KeyStore` is destroyed, that would allow stopping the thread and to free the watch to `close(fd)` the inotify file descriptor.
+There is no explicit call when `KeyStore` is destroyed, that would allow stopping the thread and to free the watch to `close(fd)` the inotify file descriptors.
 The `KeyStoreSpi` implementation is several layers deep, buried under `KeyStore` and `KeyManager` interfaces so it is not feasible to add such capability either.
 That results in these native resources not being freed in timely manner.
 The application can even run out of file descriptors e.g. during unit test execution where a lot of short-lived keystores might be instantiated, or worse, in production.